francescoferraioli/array-spy-extension/README.md

 ## Features

 - Track array methods like `map`, `filter`, `flatMap`, and more
-- Access the currently tracked array through the global `arraySpyExtensionValue.currentArray` variable
+- Access the currently tracked array through the global `__arraySpy.current` variable
 - Configurable through the extension popup
 - Default tracking for `map`, `filter`, and `flatMap`